Oclemy/docs/docs/csharp/tutorials/exploration/patterns-objects.md

----
-title: Use patterns in objects - C# tutorial
-description: This tutorial teaches you techniques to use pattern matching in class members to create better models for object behavior ms.date: 11/05/2020
----
 # Use pattern matching to build your class behavior for better code

 The pattern matching features in C# provide syntax to express your algorithms.
 You can use these techniques to implement the behavior in your classes.
 You can combine object-oriented class design with a data-oriented implementation to provide concise code while modeling real-world objects.